conda-forge/cuda-feedstock/recipe/doc/recipe_guide.md

 > [!IMPORTANT]
 > Support for Tegra builds on conda-forge is only available for CUDA 12.9 and later.
+> This means that only Orin (sm_87) and later devices are supported.

 The [arm-variant](https://github.com/conda-forge/arm-variant-feedstock) package allows end-users to select which variant of ARM packages are installed into their environment.